 Do you really want to delete project 'It's Political' lookbook?

 Do you really want to delete project Graduation project ?

-Handmade rubber clothing line; vest, dress and skirt sculptures #wearyourartout
+Slow fashion brand making handmade rubber vest, dress and skirt sculptures #wearyourartout

 Processing weekly store deliveries has become my main responsibility.
 Also providing customer service, personal styling and visual merchandising assistance helping to achieve sales and store targets (KPIs)